fcipaq/picohero_pplib/README.md

 This is the hardware layer to interface with the LCD

 `void lcd_set_speed(uint32_t freq)`
 This sets the LCD interface speed to the ILI9341.
 Specs state a max frequency of approx. 30 MHz however 100 MHz should work fine.
-You should not call this in the middle of program execution (it’s called from *pplInit*).
+You should not call this in the middle of program execution (it’s called from `ppl_init()`).
 When the CPU is being overclocked, the function is aware of that and the PIO speed adjusted accordingly.

 `int  lcd_show_framebuffer(gbuffer_t buf)`